| The Great Issues of the Reformation

 As the church continued to lose the objective truth of the gospel, it became more and more centered in religious experientialism.
 The pursuit of an extraordinary religious experience became the great passion of the medieval church.
 Men began to do all sorts of weird and wonderful things in order to attain what they thought was a successful religious experience.
 Society was so drowned in its religious subjectivism that mankind made no scientific or sociological progress.
 Rather, civilization went backwards under the influence of so-called Christian teaching.
 Men carried crosses around Europe or sat on poles looking for some rare vision of God and truth.
 People went on useless pilgrimages, venerated “holy” relics and indulged in the most incredible superstitions.
 Christendom became a great cesspool of fantastic ignorance and stagnation.

 At the heart of all this corruption was the medieval church's doctrine of justification.
 Amazingly enough, the church did not abandon such Biblical expressions as Justification and salvation by grace.
 The words of Paul were still used freely by the theologians (as they are today), but the great Pauline words (justification, grace, etc.) had evolved a new meaning altogether.
 Justification had lost its objective, forensic meaning.
 Instead of meaning what God did outside of man in pronouncing him righteous, it came to mean God's renewing, sanctifying act in man's own heart.
 (Thus Number 1 and Number 2 were utterly confounded.)
-Instead of justifying grace meaning the disposition of mercy and favor in God's heart, grace had come to mean a God-given quality that adorned the human soul.
+Instead of justifying grace meaning the disposition of forgiveness, mercy and favor in God's heart, grace had come to mean a God-given quality that adorned the human soul.
 The classical doctrine of the church declared that men were justified by God's work in their own hearts and experiences.
 That is to say, it taught justification by Number 2 instead of by Number 1.

 The Reformation Rediscovers Paul